omeyenburg/ttf-rendering/README.md

 # TTF OpenGL Renderer

-A small project for rendering text using the True Type Format in C with OpenGL.
+A small project for rendering text using the TrueType Font format in C with OpenGL.